Peter Wingrove Peter Wingrove @SmartAsDaddy

 No invite

-Unlike breast, bowel, or cervical cancer, men receive no invitation for routine prostate screening on the NHS.
-Nothing arrives.
-Nothing prompts the conversation.
+Unlike breast, bowel, or cervical cancer, men are not invited for routine prostate screening on the NHS.

 NHS / UK NSC